A Performance Portable Matrix Free Dense MTTKRP in GenTen: Abstract

 \section{Abstract}

 We extend the GenTen tensor decomposition package by introducing an accelerated dense matricized tensor times Khatri-Rao product (MTTKRP), the workhorse kernel for canonical polyadic (CP) tensor decompositions, that is portable and performant on modern CPU and GPU architectures.
 In contrast to the state-of-the-art matrix multiply based MTTKRP kernels used by Tensor Toolbox, TensorLy, etc., that explicitly form Khatri-Rao matrices, we develop a matrix-free element-wise parallelization approach whose memory cost grows with the rank $R$ like the sum of the tensor shape $\mathcal{O}(R(n+m+k))$, compared to matrix-based methods whose memory cost grows like the product of the tensor shape $\mathcal{O}(R(mnk))$.
-For the largest problem we study, a rank 2000 MTTKRP, the smaller growth rate yields a matrix-free memory cost of just 2\% of the matrix-based methods, a 50x improvement.
+For the largest problem we study, a rank 2000 MTTKRP, the smaller growth rate yields a matrix-free memory cost of just $2\%$ of the matrix-based methods, a $50\times$ improvement.
 In practice, the reduced memory impact means our matrix-free MTTKRP can compute a rank 2000 tensor decomposition on a single NVIDIA H100 instead of six H100s using a matrix-based MTTKRP.
-We also compare our optimized matrix-free MTTKRP to baseline matrix-free implementations on different devices, showing a 3x single-device speedup on an Intel 8480+ CPU and an 11x speedup on a H100 GPU.
+We also compare our optimized matrix-free MTTKRP to baseline matrix-free implementations on different devices, showing a $2\times$ single-device speedup on an Intel 8480+ CPU, an $11\times$ speedup on an NVIDIA H100 GPU and a $6\times$ speedup on an AMD MI300A GPU.
 In addition to numerical results, we provide fine grained performance models for an ideal multi-level cache machine, compare analytical performance predictions to empirical results, and provide a motivated heuristic selection for selecting an algorithmic hyperparameter.